 Point 6 below provides a short recommendation on how to easily classify ad groups by branded or non-branded keywords within Google Ads.

 If you have the possibility to upload planned values to your search marketing dashboard, it will help you to quickly derive new insights by visualizing these values as part of your widgets.

-We use the “Data Import”-Tab in Adverity Insights to do this.
-As shown in the graph above, it provides you with a clear and informative day-to-day overview of the derivation between your actual and your planned values.
+We use the “Data Import”-Tab in Adverity to do this.
+As shown in the graph below, it provides you with a clear and informative day-to-day overview of the derivation between your actual and your planned values.

 4. Visualize A/B-Tests

 With “campaign experiments”, Google Ads provides the possibility of performing A/B split tests on your search campaigns.
 It’s always a good idea to visualize these tests in a dashboard as well.